Cysharp/ObservableCollections/README.md

 }
 ```

+`ToNotifyCollectionChanged()` can also be called without going through a View.
+In this case, it's guaranteed that no filters will be applied, making it faster.
+If you want to apply filters, please generate a View before calling it.
+Additionally, `ObservableList` has a variation called `ToNotifyCollectionChangedSlim()`.
+This option doesn't generate a list for the View and shares the actual data, making it the fastest and most memory-efficient option.
+However, range operations such as `AddRange`, `InsertRange` and `RemoveRange` are not supported by WPF (or Avalonia), so they will throw runtime exceptions.

+Views and ToNotifyCollectionChanged are internally connected by events, so they need to be `Dispose` to release those connections.

 Unity
 ---
 In Unity projects, you can installing `ObservableCollections` with [NugetForUnity](https://github.com/GlitchEnzo/NuGetForUnity).
 If R3 integration is required, similarly install `ObservableCollections.R3` via NuGetForUnity.